The tired guide to sex (for better sleep)

 Spending 10 minutes appreciating each other by kissing cuddling with wandering hands can send signals to your brain to produce more oxytocin and up the desire to get more intimate.
 Even just the slightest effort in coming together (sorry, not sorry) can boost your melatonin production and bring on a sounder sleep.

-Improving intimacy between the sheets is our favorite way of getting better sleep.
+Improving intimacy between the sheets is our favourite way of getting better sleep.
 So the next time you feel like the yawns are getting in the way of your adult nap-time you may want to try a little sleep seduction instead.